WWE Rumors: The nWo Could Return To WWE With New Members, According to ‘Wrestling News Source’

 “Entertainment services, namely, wrestling exhibitions and performances by a professional wrestler and entertainer rendered live and through broadcast media including television and radio, and via the internet or commercial online service…”

-That is a long way of saying that the “nWo” or “New World Order” has been trademarked in order to be used for wrestling purposes.
+That is a complicated way of saying that the “nWo” or “New World Order” has been trademarked in order to be used for wrestling purposes.
 It’s not known just how WWE plans on using the nWo and it could have been trademarked simply to keep anyone else from using it, but it certainly is quite intriguing.

 Hulk Hogan has been rumored to return to WWE at some point, but there’s no guarantee that he’ll ever be on television again.
 Even if he does return to TV, it’s not a given that he’d be involved in some kind of storyline with the nWo.